 Most employees aren’t unmotivated—they’re unsupported.
 And the person who determines whether they thrive or withers is usually their manager.
+In fact, research shows that managers influence employee motivation more than perks or programs ever can.

 When intrinsic motivation is low, it’s rarely because employees don’t care.
 It’s almost always because their environment — shaped primarily by their direct manager — isn’t giving them the conditions to care.